 - SAMHSA’s National Helpline: The Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Helpline is a free, confidential information service that provides treatment and support referrals 24/7 to people facing mental health and substance use challenges.
 Call 800-662-4357 (HELP).

 - The Trevor Project: The Trevor Project provides free, confidential support 24/7 to LGBTQ+ youth via a helpline, text and chat.
 Call 866-488-7386, text 678678 or chat at thetrevorproject.org/get-help.

 - National Sexual Assault Hotline: Call or chat to access confidential support services for survivors at any stage of recovery.
 Call 800-656-4673 (HOPE) or chat online at online.rainn.org.

-You can also save this graphic on your device for a quick reference guide and share it on your social media channels!
+You can also visit our Mental Health Resources webpage for additional resources and save this graphic on your device for a quick reference guide and share it on your social media channels!